 - 4.20 This Plan is supported by Transport Assessments for the mainland area of the Borough and for Hayling Island24.
 These assessments have shown that mitigation measures can address the impact that the proposed level and location of development is likely to have on the transport network.
 These, or refined variations of these schemes following further detailed modelling, will need to be delivered to mitigate the impacts of development proposed through this Plan.
 Some of these will be delivered by the Borough Council through its own programme of works and Community Infrastructure Levy funding bids.
 Others will be required alongside development, as planning applications are made.
 Proposals which undermine the ability of developers or the Council to delivery identified mitigation schemes to make the development in this Plan acceptable will be refused. - 4.21 Policies in this Plan require applicants to submit detailed site-specific transport assessments, which will further test and refine the schemes presented at a high level in the TAs and will help to determine which elements individual developers are responsible for.
 Rigorous testing of the transport implications of development proposals, both individually and in combination with other committed and proposed development, is particularly relevant for applications on Hayling Island, due to the sensitivity of the A3023. - 4.22 One of the most significant pieces of highway infrastructure, for which land is safeguarded through this policy, is a direct link into the A27 to and from the southern side of the Southleigh Strategic Site (See Policy KP5).
-While current evidence appears to indicate that such a link may not be necessary, the TA has also suggested that further detailed site-specific testing is needed to confirm this.
-Until it is conclusively proven that such an access is not needed, land is safeguarded through this Plan to allow it to be delivered at an appropriate stage in the Southleigh development. - 4.23 On a wider level, Havant Borough Council works with a number of other organisations involved in delivery and management of transport networks; these include: - Hampshire County Council the Highway Authority with responsibility for adopted roads and with powers to develop and deliver transport schemes within the Borough; - Highways England responsible for operating, maintaining and improving England's motorways and trunk roads, including the A3(M) and A27 running through Havant; - Partnership for Urban South Hampshire (PfSH) voluntary partnership of all the local authorities in South Hampshire together with Hampshire County Council to support the sustainable economic growth of the sub region and to facilitate the strategic planning functions necessary to support that growth;
+While current evidence appears to indicate that such a link may not be necessary, the TA has also suggested that further detailed site specific testing is needed to confirm this.
+Until it is conclusively preven that such an access is not needed, land is safeguarded through this Plan to allow it to be delivered at an appropriate stage in the Southleigh development.
+The most significant piece of highway infrastructure on the mainland is a direct link onto the A27 to and from the southern side of the Southleigh Strategic Site (See Policy KP5).
+Land is safeguarded through this policy to allow it to be delivered at an appropriate stage in the Southleigh development if it is agreed as necessary and suitable through the site specific transport work for the site. - 4.23 On a wider level, Havant Borough Council works with a number of other organisations involved in delivery and management of transport networks; these include: - Hampshire County Council the Highway Authority with responsibility for adopted roads and with powers to develop and deliver transport schemes within the Borough;